 - $11.50 for razor, $4.38 per cartridge

 - $30 for razor, $0.32 per blade

 All those commercials for Dollar Shave Club had been bugging me.
-I don’t get why you need to join a club to buy expensive razor blades at a slight discount.
-Get a decent razor and buy the old school razor blades for $0.32 and you won’t need to join a club for shaving.
-I’ve already been priced gouged by Gillette for over 20 years, I don’t need to be slightly less gouged by some startup.
+I don't get why you need to join a club to buy expensive razor blades at a slight discount.
+Get a decent razor and buy the old school razor blades for $0.32 and you won't need to join a club to shave your face.
+I've already been priced gouged by Gillette for over 20 years, I don't need to be slightly less gouged by some startup.